kevenages/node-mvvm/README.md

 README
 ------

-Node-MVVM is a simple RESTful service
+Node-MVVM is a simple REST service that I use for prototyping in Express.js

 Dependancies
 ------